 Six Seconds: The new State of the Heart report shows some differences between men and women.
 What are the challenges for women in your country?

 Solafa: Gender is a very sensitive issue in Saudi Arabia.
-However, I come from a well-known family that supports the roll of women in societies.
+However, I come from a well-known family that supports the role of women in societies.
 I have always been blessed by the support of my family.
 Both my parents and my husband believe in me, they become my shelter in difficult times.

 Being compassionately empathetic, I feel responsible of supporting those of my gander who dream of doing something valuable with their lives, wishing to leave a legacy.